Host Queries for Mass Script Execution

 - Click the Execute dropdown and then select your task from the list to execute.
 If you want to test the query first, select the preconfigured task Query Sample Data.
 This task will display a list of hosts returned from the query without executing any scripts against them.
 If you do not want to test the query, proceed to the next step.

 When executing your task like Windows Local Administrator Group Cleanup, select it from the dropdown list and then you will be presented with a new dialog.
 In this new dialog, enter a value into the Query Sample Data Size field.
 This is how you determine how many endpoints to execute against.
-If you only want to test a subset, then enter a value like 5 which will mean only the first five returned query results like be used or enter the value -1 or All to execute the task against all query results.
+If you only want to test a subset, then enter a value like 5 which will mean only the first five returned query results will be used or enter the value -1 or All to execute the task against all query results.

 Once the task is executed, it will first generate a list of all endpoints and add them as queued jobs.
 You will see all these jobs listed in Job History with a status of Ready.

-Overtime as your query returns new host results, the record will dynamically load each of these new hosts which will ensure this host query record adapts to your changing environment.
+Over time, as your query returns new host results, the record will dynamically load each of these new hosts which will ensure this host query record adapts to your changing environment.